sinbad/UnityBuildReleasePS/Readme.md

 # Unity Powershell Scripts for Batch Build & Release

+> #### Note: I have stopped using Unity and so am not maintaining this library any more.

 This is a set of Powershell scripts I wrote for our Unity game which allows us to build multiple configurations easily, and to release to Steam and Itch repeatably.